geshan/geshan.github.com/posts/2020-10-24-docker-build-example-faster-docker-build.md

 1. A familiarity with docker and docker build process is required
 1. All examples are based on `Docker version 19.03.13, build 4484c46d9d` on a Mac
-1. The [Currency API](https://github.com/geshan/currency-api) app is sed for this docker build example
+1. The [Currency API](https://github.com/geshan/currency-api) app is used for this docker build example

 ## Why faster docker build